ramaroberto/neat-python/docs/module_summaries.rst

   .. py:data:: _EXCEPTION_TYPE_UNCERTAIN
   .. py:data:: _EXCEPTION_TYPE_BAD

-    Values - which should be treated as constants - that are returned by the :py:meth:`_check_exception()` method.
+    Values - which should be treated as constants - that are returned by the :py:meth:`_check_exception <DistributedEvaluator._check_exception()>` method.
 The first is for a queue being empty and similar reasons to try again.
 The second indicates likely disconnection, but should try to reconnect.
-The third includes all other cases, and is responded to with either immediately
-    `raising <raise>` the exception again, or returning and exiting with a non-zero exit (status) value.
+The third includes all other cases, and is responded to with either immediately `raising <raise>` the exception again, or returning and exiting with a non-zero exit (status) value.

   .. py:exception:: ModeError(RuntimeError)